 Stormbird Press publishes literary and trade fiction and nonfiction that communicates reverence for wildlife, nature, and humanity’s bond with Earth.
-From dystopia to realism, and everything in between, we welcome submissions that impart connection with or devotion to nature, wrapped beautifully in captivating narrative.
+From journalism, to dystopia, back to realism, and everything in between, we welcome submissions that impart connection with or devotion to nature, wrapped beautifully in captivating narrative.